 "Citizen journalism" - or just Our Journalism done by Joe Public?

-[Keyword: ].
+[Keyword: online journalism].
 Citizen journalism as a buzzword seems to be gathering pace in newsrooms around the country, and at the same time losing some of its definition.
 Consider this report from the latest Press Gazette, categorised 'citizen journalism' and sneeringly headlined The day ‘Disgusted from Tunbridge Wells’ took over the news room.
 It covers "a one-day project that handed over the production of evening flagship news programme South East Today, as well as BBC Radio Kent's drivetime show and Kent's Where I Live website to 14 licence fee payers."

 It's a typical institutional response to citizen journalism: making 'citizens' into 'journalists' by bringing them into the institution itself.
 But the point of citizen journalism, it seems, is that citizen journalists operate outside of those institutions, and the processes and cultures that come with them.